 1917 - Congress passes a law making it a federal crime to threaten the president.

-President John F. Kennedy is assassinated.
+November 22, 1963 - President John F. Kennedy is assassinated.
 According to the Warren Commission, a number of agents protecting Kennedy had been out late the night before the tragedy and some violated protocol by drinking alcohol.
 Ultimately, the agents were not disciplined and the Warren Commission concluded that there was no misconduct.

-March 30, 1981 - President Ronald Reagan is shot and injured by John Hinckley Jr. Secret Service Agent Timothy McCarthy is also hit, trying to block Hinckley as he fired at Reagan.
-Press Secretary James Brady and a Washington, D.C. police officer are wounded too.
+March 30, 1981 - President Ronald Reagan is shot and injured by John Hinckley Jr. Secret Service Agent Timothy McCarthy is also hit, trying to block Hinckley as he fires at Reagan.
+Press Secretary James Brady and a Washington police officer are also wounded.

 April 19, 1995 - Domestic terrorists bomb the Alfred P. Murrah Federal Building in Oklahoma City, which housed a regional Secret Service office.
 Six agency employees are among the 168 people killed in the attack.